© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ludworth Tower is a scheduled monument protected by Historic England under reference 1002329.
 View the official record →

-Ludworth Tower is a pele tower located in County Durham, England.
+Ludworth Tower is a pele tower located in County Durham, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002329.

 Ludworth Tower is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002329.